EOSIO/welcome/docs/60_eosio-getting-started-guide/index.md

 link_text: "EOSIO Getting Started Guide"
 ---

 Welcome to the `EOSIO platform`.
 This getting started guide will guide you to the information you need to install and use the `EOSIO platform`.
 The sections below should let you easily find the information you need to understand how the EOSIO platfrom works and how to install the components you need.
-Once you understand the `EOSIO platform` follow our getting started guides to learn how to build [smart contracts](../70_smart-contract-getting-started) or how to be a [block producer](../80_block-producer-getting-started).
+Once you understand the `EOSIO platform` follow our getting started guides to learn how to build [smart contracts.](../70_smart-contract-getting-started) We are currently creating a guide to becoming a block producer.

 # Installation Guides